 - Degassing is quicker.
 A 7-day-old medium roast behaves like a 14-day-old light roast.

-Your job is to slow extraction down on purpose.
+So your job is to slow extraction down on purpose.
+That framing matters, because most light-roast habits push in the opposite direction.

 - A V60 (or similar conical dripper) and paper filters